harshitshah/GettingCleaningData/README.md

 5. Generates a new data set with average of each variable for each activity and each subject.

-**CodeBook.md** describes the transformations performed on input dataset and variables contained in tidy_data.txt
+**CodeBook.md** describes the transformations performed on input dataset and variables contained in the output file _tidy_data.txt_.

 ### Note
 run_analysis.R expects the original data set "UCI HAR Dataset.zip" to be unzipped and present in the same folder.
 The output of the script will be contained in **tidy_data.txt** (also in the same folder).